IBM/integrity-enforcer/docs/README_QUICK.md

 ### Define which reource(s) should be protected

-You can define which resources should be protected with signature in a cluster by IV.
+You can define which resources should be protected with signature in a cluster by Integrity Verifier.
 A custom resource `ResourceSigningProfile` (RSP) includes the definition and it is created in the same namespace as resources.
 Example below illustrates how to define RSP to protect three resources ConfigMap, Deployment, and Service in a namespace `secure-ns`.
 After this, any resources specified here cannot be created/updated without valid signature.

 ```
 $ cat <<EOF | oc apply -n secure-ns -f -